-Architectural Design and Construction Technology (202)
+Architectural Design and Construction Technology (22020) .
+Associate in Science

 The architectural design and construction technology program is designed to prepare students for entry-level positions as architectural drafters or assistants.
 Typical places of employment are architectural or engineering firms and construction contractors.